(The facts are updated every October)

 In addition, the Glensheen Historic Estate is open for tours and special events throughout the year.
 The Fine Arts Academy, a non-degree granting Community School of the Arts, offers high quality arts instruction to infants, children, and adults.
 The Viz Lab is an interdisciplinary research lab that focuses on the integration of information and emerging visual technologies.
 With the newly constructed MMAD Lab (Motion and Media Across Disciplines), the Viz Lab has expanded its reach into 3D motion capture and high definition video production.
 For more information, visit the School of Fine Arts website.

-UMD offers masters level graduate programs in 27 fields, including degrees in Master of Arts (English, Communication Science and Disorders, Liberal Studies), Master of Business Administration, Master of Education, Master of Special Education, Master of Environmental Health and Safety, Master of Liberal Studies, Master of Music, Master of Science (Applied and Computational Mathematics, Chemistry, Civil Engineering, Computer Science, Electrical Engineering, Engineering Management, Integrated Biosciences, Geological Sciences, Physics, and Water Resources Science), Master of Social Work, Professional Master of Engineering, Master of Environmental Education, and Master of Tribal Administration and Governance.
+UMD offers masters-level graduate programs in 25 fields, including degrees in Master of Arts (English, Communication Science and Disorders, Psychological Science), Master of Business Administration, Master of Education, Education Administration Specialist, Professional Master of Engineering, Master of Environmental Education, Master of Environmental Health and Safety, Master of Liberal Studies, Master of Music, Master of Science (Applied and Computational Mathematics, Chemistry, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Engineering Management, Mechanical Engineering, Integrated Biosciences, Geological Sciences, Physics, and Water Resources Science), Master of Social Work, and Master of Tribal Administration and Governance.

 UMD offers a balanced and competitive athletic program.
 The Bulldogs compete in seven men's and nine women's varsity sports as members of the Northern Sun Intercollegiate Conference, the National Collegiate Hockey Conference (men,) and the Western Collegiate Hockey Association (women).
 Nationally, UMD belongs to the National Collegiate Athletic Association (NCAA) and competes at the Division II level except for Division I men's and women's hockey.
 For more information, visit the UMD Athletics website.

 UMD's Kathryn A. Martin Library provides a full suite of library services, including research help, library instruction, online guides, course reserves, interlibrary loans, and both digital and physical materials that support student learning.
-The library offers a learning commons with collaborative academic support services such as the campus tutoring program, a writers' workshop, reference assistance, and a multimedia lab on its second floor.
-The facility also houses 21 group study rooms; an interactive learning classroom; the Math Learning Lab; as well as guest, basic, and full access computers.
-Print and multimedia resources include books, DVDs, audiobooks, academic journals, and government documents.
-Students have access to ebooks and articles from academic journals, news sources, and magazines through the library's 200+ online databases.
-Any circulating book from a University of Minnesota campus library can be requested online and sent to UMD to be checked out using the library's Get It service.
+On its second floor, the library is home to the Securian Learning Commons with collaborative academic support services such as the campus tutoring program, a writers' workshop, a math learning lab, and a multimedia assistance center.
+Guest, basic, and full-access computers are located throughout the facility, along with books, DVDs, academic journals, archives & special collections, and government documents.
+Students have access to ebooks and articles from academic journals, news sources, and magazines via the library's 200+ online databases.
+Any circulating book from a University of Minnesota campus library can be requested and sent to UMD to be checked out using the library's Get It service.
 Materials not available in the University of Minnesota system can be requested using interlibrary loan.
-Librarians are available to provide research help at the second-floor Research and Information desk and can be consulted through email, telephone, text, or online chat.
+Librarians provide research help on the second floor and can be consulted through email, telephone, text, or online chat.
 For more information, visit the Kathryn A. Martin Library website.

 Visit the UMD website.